sbalayan1/gary_the_discord_bot/README.md

 **FIXED**We are currently working on resolving an issue where responses from ChatGPT are shortened unexpectedly.
 We aim to fix this issue to ensure accurate and complete responses.

+Currently working to fix an issue with response times.
+Currently receiving the following response:
+    DiscordAPIError[10062]: Unknown interaction
+    May 16 02:14:47 PM    rawError: { message: 'Unknown interaction', code: 10062 },
+    May 16 02:14:47 PM    code: 10062,
+    May 16 02:14:47 PM    status: 404,
+    May 16 02:14:47 PM    method: 'POST',

 ## To-Do List

 - Improve response handling from ChatGPT to avoid unexpected truncation.